 Aon faces legal action arising out of a fatal plane crash in November 2016.
 Aon U.K. Limited placed an aviation civil liability reinsurance policy for the Bolivian insurer of the airline.
 After the crash, the insurer determined that there was no coverage under the airline's insurance policy due to the airline's breach of various policy conditions.
 In November 2018, the owner of the aircraft filed a claim in Bolivia against Aon, the airline, the insurer and the insurance broker.
 The claim is for \$16 million plus any liability the owner has to third parties.
 In November 2019, a federal prosecutor in Brazil filed a public civil action naming three Aon entities as defendants, along with the airline, the insurer and the lead reinsurer.
 That claim seeks pecuniary damages for families affected by the crash in the sum of \$300 million; or, in the alternative, \$50 million; or, in the alternative, \$25 million; plus "moral damages" of an equivalent sum.
 Separately, in March 2020, the Brazilian Federal Senate invited Aon to give evidence to a Parliamentary Commission of Inquiry in an investigation into the accident.
 Aon is cooperating with that inquiry.
 In August 2020, 43 individuals (surviving passengers and estates of the deceased) filed a motion in the Circuit Court of the 11th Judicial Circuit in and for Miami-Dade County, Florida, seeking permission to commence proceedings against Aon (and the insurer and reinsurers) for claims totaling \$844 million.
-Finally, in April 2021, representatives of 16 passengers issued a claim against Aon in the High Court in England seeking damages under the Fatal Accidents Act 1976 in the sum of £29 million (\$38 million at March 31, 2022 exchange rates).
+Finally, in April 2021, representatives of 16 passengers issued a claim against Aon in the High Court in England seeking damages under the Fatal Accidents Act 1976 in the sum of £29 million (\$36 million at June 30, 2022 exchange rates).
 Aon believes that it has meritorious defenses and intends to vigorously defend itself against these claims.

 Aon Investments and AGI were sued on September 16, 2020, in the U.S. District Court for the Southern District of New York by the Blue Cross and Blue Shield Association NEBC.
 Aon Investments and its predecessors provided investment advisory services to NEBC since 2009.
-The NEBC contends that it suffered investment losses exceeding \$2 billion in several Structured Alpha funds managed by AGI and recommended by Aon.
-The NEBC asserted claims against Aon Investments for breach of fiduciary duty and breach of co-fiduciary duty, and alleged that Aon Investments and AGI were jointly and severally liable for damages, which include the restoration of investment losses, disgorgement of fees and profits, and attorneys' fees.
-AGI recently settled with the NEBC but Aon Investments was not a party to that settlement.
-Aon believes that it has meritorious defenses to the claims asserted against it and intends to vigorously defend itself in the litigation.
+The NEBC contended that it suffered investment losses exceeding \$2 billion in several Structured Alpha funds managed by AGI and recommended by Aon.
+The NEBC asserted claims against Aon Investments for breach of fiduciary duty and breach of co-fiduciary duty, and alleged that Aon Investments and AGI were jointly and severally liable for damages, which included the restoration of investment losses, disgorgement of fees and profits, and attorneys' fees.
+In March 2022, the NEBC voluntarily dismissed all claims against AGI pursuant to a settlement between the NEBC and AGI.
+Aon and the NEBC are currently engaging in settlement discussions with respect to the remaining claims against Aon and have reached an agreement in principle to settle the matter.